 “Chat will always work for simpler things, but as a relations-focused bank, I think the customer appreciates the personal contact.
-Robots can help the customer with getting a new card, account summaries, and such, but with greater life-changing events I think people want someone to talk to”, says Sætre.
+Robots can help the customer get a new card, account summaries, and such, but with greater life-changing events, I think people want someone to talk to”, says Sætre.

 Trial and error

 Sætre explains that the bank has tried a few different solutions over the past two years, including external services for video meetings.
-“Now, everything is setup by logging into to the mobile or web-based online banking portal, without the customer having to download software.
-That has resulted in a lot less technical trouble, and allows the customer’s financial data to be shown on part of the screen”, Sætre says.
+“Now, everything is set up by logging into the mobile or web-based online banking portal without the customer having to download software.
+That has resulted in a lot less technical trouble and allows the customer’s financial data to be shown on the part of the screen”, Sætre says.

-He suggests that video meetings save a lot of time, both for the bank and for the customers.
+He suggests that video meetings save a lot of time for both the bank and the customers.

-He says that Nordea conducts meetings with people who are at their holiday house, in their boat, or on vacation all over the world.
+He says that Nordea meets people at their holiday house, in their boat, or on vacation worldwide.